zako95/landing/src/pages/docs/install.md

 ![img](/images/docs/install/f32c04d072946509231016a435e9c521.png)

-5. Start the download and wait till the download completes you will know it's done when the progress changes to `100%` and the status changes to `Seeding`.
+5. Start the download and wait till the download completes.
+You will know it's done when the progress changes to `100%` and the status changes to `Seeding`.

 ### Setting up T6 with the Plutonium Launcher